SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning_aws/readme.md

    **Note** Turn on **BT** in the PC.

-3. Go to folder  `<Release_Package>/utilities/windows_ble_provisioning_app` and Run **Silabs_Connect.py** in the command prompt.
+3. Go to folder  `<SDK>/utilities/windows_ble_provisioning_app` and Run **Silabs_Connect.py** in the command prompt.

-4. Executing the application in the command prompt as stated in the above point will open the GUI (with the “BLE SCAN ON” button.
+4. Executing the application in the command prompt as stated in the above point will open the GUI (with the â€œBLE SCAN ONâ€� button.

 ![Silicon labs connect GUI](resources/readme/image_aws15.png)

-5. Check for the configured name in the BLE scanned list and connect to the ‘SILABS_BLE_CONFIGURATOR’, by clicking on it.
+5. Check for the configured name in the BLE scanned list and connect to the â€˜SILABS_BLE_CONFIGURATORâ€™, by clicking on it.

 ![Silicon labs BLE Configurator ](resources/readme/image_aws16.png)